Complexity of Unambiguous Problems in $\Sigma^P_2$: Beyond 2 : Weak Dominant Strategy and

 We note that \DifP{}=\Dif{1}.
 Furthermore, for all $k\in\NN$, we have $\Sig{k}\cup\Piclass{k}\subseteq\Dif{k}$, since for any language $L$ we have $L=L\cap \Sigma^*$, and $\Sigma^*\in\Sig{k}\cap\Piclass{k}$.
 Additionally, we have that $\Dif{k}\subseteq\complexityclass{P^{\Sig{k}}}$, since two queries to a \Sig{k} oracle can be used to solve any problem in \Dif{k}.

-To see why $\WDomStrat{}\in\Dif{2}$, one may observe---though this may not be immediately apparent---that \WDomStrat{} can alternatively be stated as follows: ``Is there a strategy for Player~1 that weakly dominates any other (without requiring strict domination for some opponent profile), but there do not exist two such strategies?''
+For an intuitive explanation why $\WDomStrat{}\in\Dif{2}$, one may observe---though this may not be immediately apparent---that \WDomStrat{} can alternatively be stated as follows: ``Is there a strategy for Player~1 that weakly dominates any other (without requiring strict domination for some opponent profile), but there do not exist two such strategies?''
 This reformulation corresponds to the intersection of a \Sig{2} statement and a \Piclass{2} statement, thus placing the problem within \Dif{2}.

 \begin{wbox} \UQSAT\\ \textbf{Input:} Two sets $\fXX=\{x_1, \dots,x_n\}$ and $\fYY=\{y_1, \dots,y_n\}$ of Boolean variables and a Boolean formula $\psi$ over $\fXX\cup \fYY$.\\ \textbf{Question:} $\exists! \XX^*\in\bits{n}\;\forall\YY'\in\bits{n}\;\psi(\XX^*\concat \YY')=1$?
 Where $\exists!$ denotes that there is exactly one such $x^*$. \end{wbox}